amiehannah/nology-coursework/03-JavaScript-Fundamentals/calculator-challenge/README.md

 The bottom display will show the sum of the calculation.

-- Calculate total functionality.
+- Calculate total functionality -->
 I used an if/else if statement to work through the operators and return the value computed by the operator selected.
 Then updating the calculator display with the sum.
 I then reset the variables used to store my number values to allow the user to make additional calculations should they wish to.

-- Clear button functionality.
+- Clear button functionality -->
 On pressing the clear button all variables are reset and the display is cleared, ready for the next user.

-- Decimal button functionality.
+- Decimal button functionality -->
 To prevent the user from adding more than one decimal point, I have added an event listener and used the method includes(".") to determine whether the firstValue includes this character and if so only add one.